 Dry needling is a therapeutic technique that involves the insertion of thin, solid filament needles into specific points in the muscles, known as trigger points, to alleviate pain and promote healing.
-This minimally invasive procedure has gained significant popularity in recent years as a treatment option for various musculoskeletal conditions, particularly those involving chronic pain and muscle tension.
+Families giveaways have highlighted the benefits of this minimally invasive procedure, which has gained significant popularity in recent years as a treatment option for various musculoskeletal conditions, particularly those involving chronic pain and muscle tension.

 Physical therapists and other healthcare professionals have increasingly adopted dry needling as a complementary therapy to enhance patient outcomes and provide targeted relief for muscle-related issues.